Media coverage of North Korea: Sensationalism

 Over several years, many international news outlets have reported that North Korean media claimed that Kim Jong Il shot five holes in one his first time playing golf, or achieved some other improbable score.
 The implication of the story is that the North Korean government attributes superhuman feats to its leaders as part of a cult of personality.
 Despite the wide propagation of the story, no North Korea media source for the report has ever been produced.
 NK News reports that "informal surveys of North Koreans themselves revealed that no one in Pyongyang was aware of this legendary feat, unless told it by a tourist."
 Richard Seers, a British journalist who played at the Pyongyang Golf Club, asked officials there, who indicated it was nothing more than an urban myth.
 The Korea Times has traced the story to Australian journalist Eric Ellis, who heard the tall story from the club professional at Pyongyang Golf Club in 1994.

 Kim Chol was a Vice Minister of Defense who was allegedly purged and executed by a mortar round for "drinking and carousing" during the period of mourning for Kim Jong Il.
 The story, originally reported by the Chosun Ilbo, was picked up by the world's media.
 However, subsequent analysis by Foreign Policy determined the claims most likely originated from a rumour, and NK News observed the story "demonstrates how a single anonymous source can generate a story in the South Korean press, which then gets escalated into all-caps certainties for news outlets such as the Daily Mail."

-On 29 August 2013, The Chosun Ilbo reported that North Korean singer Hyon Song-wol was executed by firing squad, together with eleven other performers, including members of the Unhasu Orchestra and Wangjaesan Light Music Band, on the orders of North Korean leader, Kim Jong Un.
+On 29 August 2013, The Chosun Ilbo reported that North Korean singer Hyon Song-wol was executed by firing squad, together with eleven other performers, including members of the Unhasu Orchestra and Wangjaesan Light Music Band, on the orders of North Korean leader Kim Jong Un.
 The story was reported worldwide.
-It was claimed she was Kim Jong Un's ex-girlfriend, and that she and the others had made pornographic videos.
+It was claimed she was Kim Jong Un's ex-girlfriend and that she and the others had made pornographic videos.
 North Korea's KCNA denied claims that the singer was executed, and a Japanese news magazine reported that she was seen subsequently.
 On 16 May 2014, Hyon appeared on North Korean television participating in the National Convention of Artists, disproving the rumors.

-FAIR criticized The Washington Post for covering a sensationalist story about the alleged execution of general Hyon Yong-chol due to questionable sources and circumstances of information with sole source being South Korea's NIS.
+FAIR criticized The Washington Post for covering a sensationalist story about the alleged execution of General Hyon Yong-chol due to questionable sources and circumstances of information with the sole source being South Korea's NIS.
 South Korean lawmakers questioned NIS's claim of Hyon's execution, and a spokesman said reports should be taken as rumors.

 From 2013 onwards, there was a stream of reports that Kim Jong Un's aunt, Kim Kyong-hui, had died from a stroke or a heart attack or had been poisoned by Kim Jong Un.
 In January 2020, she appeared in North Korean media, attending a lunar new year concert with Kim Jong Un.